-The mechanism of Li+ transport in ether-based electrolyte
+The mechanism of Li+ transport in an ether-based electrolyte

 Abstract

-Molecular dynamics (MD) simulations are performed on the ether-based electrolyte, composed of 1 M lithium bis(trifluoromethanesulphonyl)imide (LiTFSI) dissolved in the ether-based electrolyte of 1,3-dioxolane (DOL)/ 1,2-dimethoxyethane (DME) (v:v=1:1), at temperatures of 298.15 K, 273.15 K, 253.15 K, 233.15 K, and 213.15 K, respectively.
-The simulation demonstrates that the solvated Li+ is much more strongly binding with DME than with DOL or TFSI-, various coordination structures of Li+, including solvent separated Li+’s (SSLis), contact ion pairs (CIPs), and aggregates (AGGs), co-exist in the electrolyte.
-The migration of Li+ is driven by vehicular mechanism, in the sense that the strongly coordinating DME acts as vehicle of Li+, which migrates with DME while exchanging the weakly coordinating DOL or TFSI-.
-At low temperature, the populations of CIPs and AGGs are much reduced, and the dominant solvation structure is the SSLi consisting of Li+ coordinated by three DMEs.
-In such case, Li+ is trapped in the cage solely consisting of the strongly coordinating DME with low ionic conductivity, featured by decrease of the partial transference number of the self-contribution of Li+ with decreasing temperature.
+Molecular dynamics (MD) simulations are performed on an ether-based electrolyte, composed of 1 M lithium bis(trifluoromethanesulphonyl)imide (LiTFSI) dissolved in the ether-based electrolyte of 1,3-dioxolane (DOL)/1,2-dimethoxyethane (DME) (v/v = 1 : 1), at temperatures of 298.15 K, 273.15 K, 253.15 K, 233.15 K, and 213.15 K, respectively.
+The simulation demonstrates that the solvated Li+ is much more strongly binding with DME than with DOL or TFSI− and various coordination structures of Li+, including solvent separated Li+s (SSLis), contact ion pairs (CIPs), and aggregates (AGGs), co-exist in the electrolyte.
+The migration of Li+ is driven by a vehicular mechanism, in the sense that the strongly coordinating DME acts as a vehicle of Li+, which migrates with DME while exchanging the weakly coordinating DOL or TFSI−.
+At low temperature, the populations of CIPs and AGGs are much reduced and the dominant solvation structure is the SSLi consisting of Li+ coordinated by three DMEs.
+In this case, Li+ is trapped in the cage solely consisting of the strongly coordinating DME with low ionic conductivity, featuring a decrease in the partial transference number of the self-contribution of Li+ with decreasing temperature.